Jim Crow Museum

 Universally, they [white Southerners] will tell you that while the old-time Negroes were industrious, saving, and when not misled, well-behaved, kindly, respectful, and self-respecting, and while the remnant of them who remain still retain generally these characteristics, the "new issue," for the most part, are lazy, thriftless, intemperate, insolent, dishonest, and without the most rudimentary elements of morality....Universally, they report a general depravity and retrogression of the Negroes at large in sections in which they are left to themselves, closely resembling a reversion to barbarism. (p.
 80)

 The coon caricature was one of the stock characters among minstrel performers.
 Minstrel show audiences laughed at the slow-talking fool who avoided work and all adult responsibilities.
 This transformed the coon into a comic figure, a source of bitter and vulgar comic relief.
 He was sometimes renamed "Zip Coon" or "Urban Coon."
 If the minstrel skit had an ante-bellum setting, the coon was portrayed as a free black; if the skit's setting postdated slavery, he was portrayed as an urban black.
 He remained lazy and good-for-little, but the minstrel shows depicted him as a gaudy dressed "Dandy" who "put on airs."
 Unlike Mammy and Sambo, Coon did not know his place.
-He thought he was as smart as white people; however, his frequent malapropisms and distorted logic suggested that his attempt to compete intellectually with whites was pathetic.
-His use of bastardized English delighted white audiences and reaffirmed the then commonly held beliefs that blacks were inherently less intelligent.
+He thought he was as smart as white people; however, his frequent malapropisms and distorted logic suggested that his attempt to compete intellectually with white people was pathetic.
+His use of bastardized English delighted white audiences and reaffirmed the then commonly held beliefs that black people were inherently less intelligent.
 The minstrel coon's goal was leisure, and his leisure was spent strutting, styling, fighting, avoiding real work, eating watermelons, and making a fool of himself.
 If he was married, his wife dominated him.
 If he was single, he sought to please the flesh without entanglements.

 Hollywood films extended the brutalization inherent in the coon image.
 The first cinematic coon appeared in Wooing and Wedding of a Coon (Selig, 1905), a stupendously racist portrayal of two dimwitted and stuttering buffoons.
 Several notable slapstick "coon shorts" were produced in 1910-1911, including How Rastus Got His Turkey (Wharton, 1910) (he stole it) and Chicken Thief (1911).
 In the blackface comedy Coon Town Suffragettes (Lubin, 1914), a group of domineering mammies organize a "movement" to keep their good-for-nothing husbands at home.
 These early coons laid the foundation for the "great" movie coons of the 1930s and 1940s.